Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 The angle is given in radians.

 Rotation matrices can be combined to create a rotation matrix that rotates around multiple axes.
-Nevertheless, quaternions are more efficient for this kind of operation and avoid the gimbal lock problem.
-As stated above, it is better to use quaternions to create complex rotations, then go back to matrices when needed.
+Nevertheless, quaternions are more efficient for this kind of operation, so we will use those in an upcoming chapter.

 **3. Scale Matrix:** Changes the size of objects